weilueluo/personal-site/README.md

 # Personal Website
-> Development in progress, you may experience slow, flaky, white screen experience
+> Development in progress, you may have slow, flaky & white screen experience

 > Source code for https://weilueluo.com